Computational quantum field theory for fermion pair creation in 2-dimensional curved spacetimes: Formalism of computational quantum field theory

 Transition amplitudes such as $U_{w_p v_p}\equiv \langle w_p|\hat{U}|v_p\rangle$, $U_{w_p,w_p'}\equiv \langle w_p|\hat{U}|w_p'\rangle$ and so on, are evaluated numerically.
 With these in hand, we can then evaluate the created pair number and / or charge densities by evaluating (\ref{vev}) on the discretised momentum space lattice.

 The same CQFT approach presented in this section can be used to calculate the numbers and number densities of created boson--antiboson pairs and to study the propagation of bosonic wave packets in strong electromagnetic fields that are supercritical with respect to the bosonic mass \cite{oursmicrocausality,wagner2010bosonic}.
+This approach has also been used to study the dynamics of Klein tunneling \cite{ours_qft_klein} and regular tunneling of both fermionic and bosonic fields \cite{oursfullycausal}, both where the background field vanishes asymptotically and inside the potential barrier through which the wavepacket tunnels.
+For this reason, the same projection onto the asymptotic mode decomposition as in Eq.~\eqref{creandanop} was used in those works.

-This approach has been used to study the dynamics of Klein tunneling \cite{ours_qft_klein} and regular tunneling of both fermionic and bosonic fields \cite{oursfullycausal}, where the background field vanishes asymptotically and inside the potential barrier through which the propagation of the tunneled wave packet takes place.
-For this reason, the same re-expansion as in Eq.~\eqref{creandanop} was used in those works.
 However, in other contexts where the background field is time dependent, different re-expansions can be employed.
 For example, one may use a basis that diagonalizes the Hamiltonian instantaneously.
-This yields the same particle numbers as those obtained from the adiabatic particle number at late times.
+This yields the same particle numbers as the adiabatic particle number.
+As discussed in the introduction, the adiabatic particle number can exhibit intermediate values that are orders of magnitude greater than the asymptotic one converged to at late times.
+Using different bases for the mode expansion, say the basis that diagonalizes the Hamiltonian at $ t \rightarrow \infty $, would result in different numbers at finite times.
+The dependence of particle number, calculated at intermediate times, on the quantization scheme is also observed in phase-space approaches to pair production (see, e.g., \cite{ildertondhw}).